Patent Retrieval: A Literature Review: Patent Retrieval Methods

 \subsection{Query Reformulation (QRE)}

-The most widely used techniques for PR are the Query Reformulation (QRE) techniques.
+The most widely used techniques for patent retrieval are the Query Reformulation (QRE) techniques.
 These methods aim at transforming the input query $Q$ into $\bar{Q}$ by means of reduction or expansion of $Q$ terms in order to improve the retrievability of relevant documents.
 QRE can be performed through: \begin{itemize} \item \textbf{Query Reduction (QR):} where a representative subset of terms are selected from $Q$ and used as $\bar{Q}$ terms.
 Position-based methods are the most commonly used in this category where terms from specific parts or sections of the patent document are used, or given higher matching weight than others.
-Another example of QR is the IPC-based methods which utilize terms from IPC definitions as a lexicon or stop-words list for $Q$. \item \textbf{Query Expansion (QE):} where representative terms other than the ones in $Q$ are extracted and merged with $Q$ to form $\bar{Q}$.
+Another example of query reduction is the IPC-based methods which utilize terms from IPC definitions as a lexicon or stop-words list for $Q$. \item \textbf{Query Expansion (QE):} where representative terms other than the ones in $Q$ are extracted and merged with $Q$ to form $\bar{Q}$.
 Pseudo Relevance Feedback (PRF) methods are the most prominent in this category where terms from top ranked results of running $Q$ are used to expand $Q$ terms assuming these top results are relevant \cite{cao2008selecting}.
-Other semantic-based QE methods work by expanding $Q$ with terms of similar meanings such as synonyms or hyponyms. \item \textbf{Hybrid (QE \& QR):} where irrelevant terms are removed from $Q$ and more relevant terms are appended to $Q$ to form $\bar{Q}$.
-Most techniques used for QE are appropriate for QR as well, where only terms appearing in the expansion list are kept and all others are pruned. \end{itemize}
+Other semantic-based query expansion methods work by expanding $Q$ with terms of similar meanings such as synonyms or hyponyms. \item \textbf{Hybrid (query expansion \& reduction):} where irrelevant terms are removed from $Q$ and more relevant terms are appended to $Q$ to form $\bar{Q}$.
+Most techniques used for query expansion are appropriate for query reduction as well, where only terms appearing in the expansion list are kept and all others are pruned. \end{itemize}